Water leaks

 • Check the width and continuity of the imprint on the door seal.

-Testing with a smoke tube
+Testing using a smoke tube

 • Set the interior ventilation control to maximum.